How To Become a CNA

 How Long Does Training Take to Become a CNA?

 This largely depends on the state you work in and certification requirements as well as the type of healthcare facility you want to work in.
-But in general, training course range from 4 weeks and up to 90 days.
+But in general, training courses range from 4 weeks and up to 90 days.
 For those without a healthcare background, you may also have to take a few pre-requisites.

 Students will learn about: patient care standards, legal issues, duties and responsibilities, the use of various medical equipment, proper daily care procedures as well as: nutrition, anatomy, physiology, infection control, body mechanics, nutrition.